Writers write for many reasons. Writers – both seasoned and green – come to the Himalayan Writing Retreat Workshops with many aspirations and dreams.

 Professional writers come in many shapes and forms in India.
 Choosing the right avatar is a critical first step to make it work.

-Many people ask us if they should quit their jobs and switch to writing as their career?
-They dream of a job where they only write books, short stories and poems and earn money through writing.
-“No!” we always tell them.
+People ask us if they should quit their jobs and switch to writing as their career.
+They dream of a job where they only write books, short stories, and poems and earn money through writing.
+“No!”
+We always tell them.
 Writing is a great hobby, but it can be a tough profession to earn money from.
 Besides, you must be exceptionally good at writing to make a living from it.

-However, if you really enjoy writing, are determined to earn money online through writing and make it your career, there is a midway path.
+However, if you really enjoy writing, and are determined to earn money online through writing and make it your career, there is a midway path.
 Writers get better by writing a lot.
-So instead of going for “full-time author” straight off the bat, pick a job or work as a writer in other shapes and forms.
+So instead of aiming for a “full-time author” straight off the bat, pick a job or work as a writer in other shapes and forms.
 Let’s call this commercial writing.
-With your commercial writing you can pay the bills, while you also get better and can consider making your writing hobby into a full-time career.
+With your commercial writing, you can pay the bills, while you also get better at writing and can consider turning your writing hobby into a full-time career.

-Below is a list of possible roles you can look at as a commercial writer in India.
-Most of them are writing jobs while some are administrative in nature within the publishing industry.
-Please note, we have also highlighted the risk quotient in each of these roles along with a broad pay category one can expect from these roles.
-By risk, we purely mean the predictability of earning an income.
-In a proper job, the risk is low and with freelancing opportunities, it is medium to high.
+Below is a list of possible roles you can consider as a commercial writer in India.
+Most of them are writing jobs while some are administrative in nature and belong to the realm of the publishing industry.
+Please note that we have also highlighted the risk quotient in each of these roles along with the broad pay scale one can expect from these roles.
+In keeping with the purpose and scope of this article, the risk here is purely the predictability of earning an income from these roles.
+The overall understanding is that the risk is low in a full-time job, and higher with freelancing opportunities.

-Since this is India-specific, the “Naukri.com Index” indicates the number of jobs available on Naukri.com for the particular profile.
+Since this is India-specific, the “Naukri.com Index” indicates the number of jobs available on Naukri.com for each particular profile/role.
 The scale for this index is 1 to 10 where 10 is the highest (most jobs on offer) and 1 is the lowest (no jobs on offer).
-The jobs which can also be called ‘work from home’ are tagged as remote in a location where you can earn money writing from home.
+‘Work from home’ jobs that allow the flexibility of working from home or remote locations are tagged as remote.

 1. Literary Magazine

-There are many literary magazines and e-zines in India.
-These consist of a team of editors, readers (who choose which submissions will be accepted), content designers and social media managers.
-Working with a literary magazine helps one in understanding the minute nuances of writing, understanding the art of literary criticism and also learning through it.
-Apart from working with them at the backend, you could also write for them.
+There are many literary magazines and ezines in India.
+These consist of a team of editors, readers (who choose which submissions will be accepted), content designers, and social media managers.
+Working with a literary magazine helps one understand the minute nuances of writing and the art of literary criticism.
+Working with them at the backend would also enable you to write for them.

-Some of the magazines also pay for the write-ups which include essays (Trending news and various topics), book reviews and other important topics which need coverage.
-As they say, a pen is mightier than the sword.
-By writing op-ed, you can actually write about things you truly care for – try to be the change you want to see in the world.
+Some of the magazines also pay for write-ups in the form of essays and book reviews on trending news and other important topics which need coverage.
+As they say, a pen is mightier than a sword.
+Writing an op-ed is an opportunity to write about the things you truly care for – try to be the change you want to see in the world.

-We have another blog where we have shared a list of India’s top Literary Magazines to submit short-stories, non-fiction and poetry.
+We have shared a list of India’s top Literary Magazines to submit short-stories, non-fiction and poetry.
 Some of these pay for the write-ups.